Liquid-crystal display: 1990s

 In 1990, under different titles, inventors conceived electro optical effects as alternatives to twisted nematic field effect LCDs (TN- and STN-LCDs).
 One approach was to use interdigital electrodes on one glass substrate only to produce an electric field essentially parallel to the glass substrates.
-To take full advantage of the properties of this In Plane Switching (IPS) technology, further work was needed.
-After thorough analysis, details of advantageous embodiments are filed in Germany by Guenter Baur et al. and patented in various countries.
+To take full advantage of the properties of this in-plane switching (IPS) technology, further work was needed.
+After thorough analysis, details of advantageous embodiments were published in Germany by Guenter Baur et al. and patented in various countries.
 The Fraunhofer Institute ISE in Freiburg, where the inventors worked, assigns these patents to Merck KGaA, Darmstadt, a supplier of LC substances.
 In 1992, shortly thereafter, engineers at Hitachi worked out various practical details of the IPS technology to interconnect the thin-film transistor array as a matrix and to avoid undesirable stray fields in between pixels.
 The first wall-mountable LCD TV was introduced by Sharp Corporation in 1992.

 Hitachi also improved the viewing angle dependence further by optimizing the shape of the electrodes (Super IPS).
 NEC and Hitachi became early manufacturers of active-matrix addressed LCDs based on the IPS technology.
 This is a milestone for implementing large-screen LCDs having acceptable visual performance for flat-panel computer monitors and television screens.
 In 1996, Samsung developed the optical patterning technique that enables multi-domain LCD.
-Multi-domain and In Plane Switching subsequently remain the dominant LCD designs through 2006.
+Multi-domain and in-plane switching subsequently remain the dominant LCD designs through 2006.
 In the late 1990s, the LCD industry began shifting away from Japan, towards South Korea and Taiwan, and later on towards China.